BRIDION®

 In a clinical study, BRIDION provided reversal of rocuronium-induced moderate NMB (reappearance of T2) to recovery of the TOF ratio to 0.9 in patients diagnosed with or having a history of cardiac disease.9

-Median time from start of BRIDION administration to a recovery TOF of 0.9 for cardiac patients with moderate block 1.3 MINUTES 1.7 MINUTES BRIDION 2 mg/kg BRIDION 4 mg/kg Median time from start of BRIDION administration to recovery of a TOF ratio of 0.9
+Median time from start of BRIDION administration to a TOF Ratio of 0.9 in cardiac patients with moderate block.

 Study design9